Russell W. Volckmann: Post-World War II

 After attending the National War College, in Washington, D.C., during 1953–1954, Volckmann served as Chief of Special Operations Division, U.S. European Command, from 1954–1956.

 In 1956, Volckmann completed the Basic Airborne Course at Fort Benning, Georgia.
 At that time, he was 45 years old and one of the oldest soldiers to take and complete that course.
 The course was required since he then served as assistant division commander, 82nd Airborne Division, at Fort Bragg, North Carolina, during 1956–1957.

 Due to his service with irregular troops in the Philippines and loss of contact with the U.S. Army, Volckmann's promotions were also irregular.
-Promoted to major on 31 January 1942, months before his escape to North Luzon, he then received temporary promotion to lieutenant colonel on 20 November 1944, and a temporary promotion to colonel on 21 January 1945.
-However, he reverted to permanent lieutenant colonel on 1 August 1946, and then to permanent colonel again on 1 February 1953.
-He received his final promotion to brigadier general on 31 December 1956.
+Though only a first lieutenant at the outbreak of hostilities, he had been made a temporary captain on 9 September 1940 and temporary major on 19 December 1941.
+Volckmann received a permanent promotion to captain on 12 June 1944 before receiving temporary promotions to lieutenant colonel on 9 October 1944 and colonel on 4 February 1945.
+However, he reverted to temporary lieutenant colonel on 1 July 1947, receiving his permanent promotions to major on 15 July 1948 and lieutenant colonel on 14 May 1951.
+Volckmann became a temporary colonel again on 29 June 1951.
+He received his final temporary promotion to brigadier general on 30 December 1956.

 In July 1957, Volckmann retired from the Army after 27 years of military service, including his four years as a cadet at West Point.

 The Special Forces Association lists Volckmann one of three men who "used their wartime experience to formulate the doctrine of unconventional warfare that became the cornerstone of SF [Special Forces]," Bank often receives credit for being the true founder, but this is because he created the Table of Organization for the Special Forces and commanded the first units.
 In a letter dated 23 February 1969, Bank gives credit to Volckmann for "the development of position, planning and policy papers that helped see the establishment of Special Forces units in the active Army".
 Volckmann and Fertig both commanded corps-sized guerrilla units in World War II and organized them from the ground up.
 They had developed the doctrine of U.S. military guerrilla insurgency that guides the Special Forces today.